-Five flipping great alternative places to spend Pancake Day in Chinatown
+Three flipping great alternative pancakes to try this Pancake Day from Chinatown London

-Push your batter boundaries this Shrove Tuesday by trying some unique Far Eastern pancake dishes in Chinatown.
+Push your batter boundaries this Shrove Tuesday by trying some unique East Asian pancake dishes from Chinatown.

-Lemon and golden syrup are lovely and all that but why not eschew the same-old same-old pancake toppings this Pancake Day for flavours of a more Asian persuasion?
-Whether you’ve got a sweet tooth or are strictly savoury there are plenty of alternative options in Chinatown to get your batter-y fix.
+Lemon and golden syrup are lovely and all that but why not eschew the same-old same-old pancake toppings this Pancake Day?
+Pancakes are celebrated around the world in various different ways and every cuisine seems to have their own variation of the much-loved treat Whether you’ve got a sweet tooth or are strictly savoury there are plenty of alternative options in Chinatown to get your pancake fix.
 Here’s our pick of where to expand your pancake horizons.